 Number 9 is where poet Robert Southey was born, in 1774, and a plaque on the wall of Christ Church commemorates his birth.
 He was England’s Poet Laureate for 30 years from 1813 until his death in 1843.
 This was also the site of his father’s linen draper’s shop.
 Opposite, you will see the ruins of St. Peter’s Church, which can be explored on another walk.
 Turn left into a narrow lane named ‘Pithay‘ (pit-hay).
 This was the site of the gateway through the second city wall.

 There has been a church on this site since 1174.
-During the 12th century there were five churches built into the walls.
+During the 12th century, there were five churches built into the walls.
 This is the only one that remains.
-Founded in the 14th century by three-times mayor, Walter Frampton.
+Founded in the 14th century by the three-times mayor, Walter Frampton.
 His effigy lies on a tomb chest decorated with heraldic shields, with a long-tailed dog at his feet.
-The entrance to the vaulted crypt can be found in Nelson Street.
+The entrance to the vaulted crypt can be found on Nelson Street.

-Proceeding through the gate into Nelson Street and on your right, you will see St. John’s Conduit, which conveyed water from the top of Park Street.
+Proceeding through the gate into Nelson Street and on the right, you will see St. John’s Conduit, which once conveyed to the old walled city of Bristol from the top of Park Street.
+The water source is on Brandon Hill which is left walking up Park Street.
 At one time this was the only water supply for the whole city.
 Queen Elizabeth the first, entered Bristol through this gate in 1574.
 Returning through the gate to Broad Street where you will see two figures – Gaulish chiefs, Belinus and Brennus – who, legend has it, founded the city of Bristol in 390 BC.
 Sons of Malmutius, King of Cornwall, Brennus and Belinus, reigned jointly as Kings of Britain following their father’s death.
 Brennus is credited with enlarging and improving Bristol.

-John Street is a narrow street running through, with the Bank Tavern on your left and the remains of St. James’ Churchyard on your right.
+John Street is a narrow street running through, with the Bank Tavern to the left and the remains of St. James’s Churchyard on the right.
 The Bank Tavern has stood here since the 1800s and has recently awarded Bristol’s best Sunday Lunch at the Bristol Good Food Awards.

 Another street with reminders of the 17th-century is Tailors’ Court.
-Here you will find the Merchant Tailors Guild Hall built in 1745.
-At the far end of the court, you will see a fine example of a Jacobean house, aptly named ‘Court House‘, built in 1692 for I.F.Miller, a wholesaler.
+Here you will find the Merchant Tailors Guild Hall, built in 1745.
+At the far end of the court, you will see a fine example of a Jacobean house, aptly named ‘Court House‘, built 1692 for I.F.Miller, a wholesaler.

 The Guildhall was built in 1846 in a Tudor style on the site of the earlier medieval Guildhall.
 In 1685, in the aftermath of the Monmouth Rebellion, this is where Judge Jeffries held his ‘Bloody Assizes’.
 The early Guildhall doubled as a theatre.
 William Shakespeare is believed to have been a member of the Lord Chamberlain’s Company, which performed here between 1587 and 1603.
 Bristol’s earliest surviving example of Norman domestic architecture can be found within The Law library, where parts of a thirteenth-century house retained.

 At the top of Broad Street stands Christ Church, easily recognisable with its eighteenth-century quarter-jacks on the clock.
 The hammers strike the quarter-hour after which the figures move.
-In 2013, they were taken down for repainting and found to be so badly split they could not return to the outside.
-There is a movement underway to raise funds for their restoration.
+In 2013, they were taken down for repainting and found to be so badly damaged they could not be returned to the outside without full-restoration.
+There is a movement underway to raise funds for their renewal.
 There has been a church on this site since 1153.
 The present church was designed by James Paty in 1786.
 Poet Robert Southey was baptised here.